alecmcclean/alecmcclean.github.io/index.md

 <img class="profile-picture" src="files/am_pp.png">

 I am currently a 4th-year PhD student in [Statistics at Carnegie Mellon University](http://stat.cmu.edu/), where I am advised by [Zach Branson](https://sites.google.com/site/zjbranson/?pli=1) and [Edward Kennedy](https://www.ehkennedy.com/).
 Additionally, I have the pleasure of working with [Siva Balakrishnan](https://www.stat.cmu.edu/~siva/) and [Larry Wasserman](https://www.stat.cmu.edu/~larry/).
 My primary research interests are at the intersection of statistics, machine learning, and causal inference.
-Some topics I have worked on include stochastic and dynamic interventions for observational causal inference, nonparametric doubly robust minimax estimation, and heterogeneous effect estimation.
+Some topics I have worked on include

+* Stochastic and dynamic interventions for observational causal inference
+* Nonparametric doubly robust minimax estimation
+* Heterogeneous effect estimation
+* Sensitivity analyses with stochastic and dynamic interventions

 During my PhD, I have gained experience as a teaching assistant for several courses related to causal inference and other areas of statistics.
 I also instructed CMU's Sophomore-level *Introduction to Statistical Inference* course.